 How Many Sessions Will I Need?

-It really depends on the issue.
-And while it might sound counter-intuitive, it’s the smaller issues that often take more sessions to clear up, rather than the big issues.
-This is because oftentimes those smaller issues, those annoying things we know we’d be better off changing, those can be a comfort, something at our deepest levels we view as part of our identity, and we may not be quite as committed to making the change as we would be with a larger problem that we can clearly see is making our life less functional.
+It depends on the issue.
+And while it might sound counterintuitive, it’s the smaller issues that often take more sessions to clear up, rather than the big issues.
+Frequently those smaller issues, those annoying things we know we’d be better off changing, those can be a comfort, something at our deepest levels we view as part of our identity.
+We may not be quite as committed to making smaller changes as we are with more significant problems.

 Does Insurance Cover Hypnosis?